EricG78/sysinfo_MQTTtoHA/README.md

 * A Raspberry Pi with [piCorePlayer](https://docs.picoreplayer.org/downloads/)
 * An Odroid-XU4 with [dietPi (Buster)](https://dietpi.com/)

 To ease the integration with Home Assistant, MQTT discovery messages can be sent by the script `sysinfo_MQTTtoHA.sh`.
 All sensors for a machine can be attached to a device whose name is the hostname of the machine.
-It further ease the integration in Home Assistant: by selecting the device in Home Assistant configuration menu, a Lovelace card with all entities is ready to be inserted in one of the tabs.
+It further eases the integration in Home Assistant: by selecting the device in Home Assistant configuration menu, a Lovelace card with all entities is ready to be inserted in one of the tabs.

 ## Installation
 It is assumed that an MQTT broker (e.g. [mosquitto](https://mosquitto.org/)) is already installed on one of your computers ans is accessible through the local network.

+`mosquitto_pub` and `bc` shall be available.
+For Debian based machine, they can be installed by the command `sudo apt-get instzll bc mosquitto-clients`.

+### Installation steps
 1. Clone the repository or download the script on the machine.
 2. Edit the script with a text editor and adjust the parameters to your configuration
   * MQTT: the IP address of the broker, port, user and password (if needed)